Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading corpus review

 \subsection{Japanese}

-Only one monolingual dataset exists for Japanese.
+One monolingual dataset exists for Japanese.
 It contains 24 participants reading newspaper articles from \textit{The Balanced Corpus of Contemporary Written Japanese} \citep{BCCWJ-eye-tracking}.
-Please note that the information available for this dataset is limited which is why there is no dedicated table for Japanese.
+Please note that the information available for this dataset is limited which is why there is no dedicated table for Japanese but it is included in the online overview.

 The Story Reading dataset contains a Japanese subset, please refer to Section~\ref{sec:multilingual}.